Decays of Higgs Bosons in the Standard Model and Beyond: Standard Model and Beyond

 Given the orthogonal mixing matrix $O$ diagonalizing the mass-squared matrix of the neutral Higgs bosons, the cubic and quartic Higgs-boson self-couplings are given in terms of the Higgs mass eigenstates by~\cite{Choi:1999uk,Choi:2001pg,Choi:2002zp,Carena:2002bb}:

-where the normalized cubic and quartic weak-eigenstate couplings are \footnote{Here, the indices $\alpha$, $\beta$, and $\gamma$ count the Higgs weak eigenstates of $\phi_1$, $\phi_2$, and $a$ and inequalities between them imply that the cubic and quartic terms in the Higgs potential are ordered in the weak eigenstate basis.}
+where the normalized cubic and quartic weak-eigenstate couplings are \footnote{Here, the indices $\alpha$, $\beta$, and $\gamma$ count the Higgs weak eigenstates of $\phi_1$, $\phi_2$, and $a$ and the inequalities among them imply that the cubic and quartic terms in the Higgs potential are ordered in the weak eigenstate basis.}

-We note again that, in the above equations (\ref{eq:2hdm22}) and (\ref{eq:2hdm23}), the expressions within the curly brackets $\{ \cdots \}$ need to be symmetrized fully with respect to the indices $i,j,k,l$ and divided by the corresponding symmetry factors in cases where two or more indices are the same as in, for example, Eq.~(\ref{eq:cxsm.selfsym}).
+We note again that, in Eqs.~(\ref{eq:2hdm22}) and (\ref{eq:2hdm23}), the expressions within the curly brackets $\{ \cdots \}$ need to be symmetrized fully with respect to the indices $i,j,k,l$ and divided by the corresponding symmetry factors in cases where two or more indices are the same as in, for example, Eq.~(\ref{eq:cxsm.selfsym}).

 For the sake of completeness, we present all the effective cubic and quartic Higgs--boson self--couplings of the Higgs weak eigenstates.
 The cubic self-couplings of the neutral Higgs bosons are given by \footnote{ The relative phase $\xi$ could be reinstated by replacing $\lambda_5$ with $\lambda_5{\rm e}^{2i\xi}$ and $\lambda_{6,7}$ with $\lambda_{6,7}{\rm e}^{i\xi}$, if necessary.}